 On our last morning, we traveled to the west side of the island to the popular tourist site, Sete Cidades.
 This town rests inside an enormous volcanic crater, with green walls rising up all around.
 It’s a peaceful place, which felt uncrowded even though it was one of the more touristic places to visit.
 In our research we found the Restaurante Lagoa Azul which was serving a lunch buffet.
-When we walked up, we found a small line of people anxious to find seats at the crowded restaurant.
+When we walked up, we found a small line of people anxious to find seats at the crowded Azorean restaurant.
 The few servers were running around like mad, taking drink and dessert orders, clearing plates, and setting tables.
 The staff worked so efficiently that I spent a lot of time watching them run the restaurant.
 I didn’t take any photos because I was not ready to add to the chaos, but recommend this restaurant one hundred percent.

-The buffet offered some eight seafood and eight additional dishes to sample.
+The buffet offered some eight seafood and eight additional classic Azores foods to sample.
 Options included cod, octopus, fried fish, baked fish, chicken, salad, and a lot of things I could not confirm.
 I can’t do it justice by my words, and it was too crowded to take pictures without getting in the way, but I can confirm locals and tourists all went back for seconds.
 And thirds.
 And then dessert.
 The diner wasn’t extraordinarily fancy but was the sort of place where you just knew you made the right call in coming inside.
 Brace yourself for a little wait but rest assured it’s well worth it.

-So there you have it.
-Five places you should try if you’re staying in Sao Miguel, and one I’d advise you skip.
+So, there you have it.
+Five Azorean restaurants you should try if you’re staying in Sao Miguel, and one I’d advise you skip.
 I think we ordered some of the best dishes these places offered.
-That said, I also think you can’t go wrong with most foods served on this beautiful island.
+That said, I also think you can’t go wrong with most Azores foods served on this beautiful island.
 If you’ve been to the Azores before, let me know what else you think should be on this list.

 Thanks for reading!
 Looking for more tips on travel?

 For more posts on Portugal, check out our archives.